dockstore/dockstore-documentation/docs/getting-started/register-on-dockstore.rst

 GitHub using OAuth2.
 You can register at the `login/register page <https://dockstore.org/login>`__.

 You can also login with your Google Account.
-This is required to use the workflow sharing feature for users coming from Terra.
+Although this is not required to register public workflows on Dockstore that can be imported into Terra, linking with a Google account is required to use :doc:`the advanced workflow sharing feature </advanced-topics/sharing-workflows>` which limits a workflow's visibility to specific users coming from Terra.

 Dockstore usernames
 -------------------